net-lisias-ksph/KIS/Troubleshooting.md

 Read the [`README.md`](https://github.com/ihsoft/KIS/blob/master/README.md#how-to-install) file.
 Please, follow the steps exactly.
 Don't assume you can skip something, it will likely break the installation.

-# KIS inventory can only have 1L of stuff
+# ISSUE: KIS inventory can only have 1L of stuff

-The `KIS` setup is __wrong__, it _must_ be installed exactly as described on the [KIS forum].
+The `KIS` setup is __wrong__, it _must_ be installed exactly as described in the README.md file.
 When the required files are not found, the described issue shows up.
 Below are described some frequent mistakes that people do, but this is not an exhaustive list.

-## Using GitHub release
+## Possible reason: Using GitHub release

 The sources on GitHub must _not_ be used for the mod installation.
 It won't work!
 Go to the release page and download the release.
 Inside, there will be a release file, e.g. `KIS_v1.18.zip`.
 This is the installation archive.